Xiaomi’s Global Expansion Plan is Steered by Patents – A Patent Portfolio Analysis

 Just as we said earlier, 2 years ago it would have been but maybe not now.
 Now though, Xiaomi dedicated efforts to expand their patent portfolio prove that they understood the importance of having an IP strategy in place to foray into global markets.

-From 4702 patents (when this report was first written in Jan 2016) to more than 22,000 patents currently (as of 12 October 2018), partly by filing and partly by acquisitions, Xiaomi had significantly beefed up its portfolio.
+From 4702 patents in Jan 2016 to more than 28,000 patents currently (as of 20 March 2020), mostly by filing and partly by acquisitions, Xiaomi had significantly beefed up its portfolio.
 The company made some sizable patent acquisitions that would remove some thorns from the path on its way to global expansion.

 Having said that, let’s see the list of acquisitions that Xiaomi did to beef up its patent arsenal: